 Years ago, when recycling wasn’t as cool as it is today, I was cutting up my clothing because I wanted to change it up.
 That birthed a passion to learn how to sew and go to design school, which later fed my desire to start my own business and share my creations with the world.
 The idea behind my clothing is really about embracing imperfect beauty and not clinging to obnoxious trends and name brands out of fear.
 Everything in my line is made from recycled scrap and given new life; the base for all of my designs is comfort and effortlessness.

 When I was 25, I had a quarter-life crisis and decided I was not going to wait tables anymore.
-A good friend of mine had recently passed away and I was reminded that life was short and ”waiting for the opportune time” to follow my dreams was silly.
+A good friend of mine had recently passed away and I was reminded that life was short and “waiting for the opportune time” to follow my dreams was silly.
 One day, while driving around town with a friend, I saw a small building for lease.
 Thinking it was way over my head, I still inquired about it and filled out a rental application without a dime in the bank or a business plan.
-You can read more about that story in my Etsy profile, if you like.
+You can read more about that story in my Etsy About page, if you like.

 As it turns out, I got the shop!
 I did it all on a shoe-string budget and it was a dream come true.
 Not even a year later I got married, and shortly after that I got pregnant.
 I always wanted to be a stay-at-home mom — one who could make her kids pancakes in the morning and wear pajamas until noon, if we had the desire.
 However, I had an ideal business setup: my shop was right on the beach, the florist neighbors were friends of mine and I was voted best one-of-kind clothing shop in the local paper — business was rocking.